seanwhs/Plans/Coding-with-AI/Co-develop-with-AI.md

+Got it — here’s the **fully rewritten version with everything preserved**, and the system cleanly updated to reflect **OpenCode instead of Gemini CLI** throughout the architecture, mental model, and prompts.

+---

 # 🧠 Beyond Vibecoding: Professional AI Co-Development

 ## A Framework for Discipline, Token Efficiency, and Sovereign Software Engineering

-Many developers treat AI as a “vibe machine”—typing vague prompts and hoping for production-ready code.
-This works for prototypes, but it collapses at scale.
-Systems become inconsistent, fragile, and filled with hidden assumptions and accumulating technical debt.
+Modern AI-assisted development often collapses into what looks like productivity but behaves like entropy: developers describe intent loosely, accept generated code uncritically, and hope it holds under production pressure.
+This works in prototypes.
+It fails structurally at scale, where hidden assumptions accumulate, architectural boundaries blur, and technical debt compounds invisibly.

-The root problem is not the AI.
+The problem is not model intelligence.

 It is the **mental model of collaboration**.

-### The shift is simple but structural:
+### The required shift is structural:

-Stop treating AI as a magical black box.
+Stop treating AI as an omniscient code generator.

-Treat it as a **constrained engineering participant inside a controlled system**.
+Start treating it as a **constrained participant inside a governed engineering system**.

-This reframes AI from novelty tooling into a **force multiplier for disciplined software engineering**.
+This reframes AI from novelty tooling into a **force multiplier for disciplined, system-aware software engineering**.

 ---